Puerto Rico has lots of fun outdoor activities that you can enjoy during your vacation.

 Learn more in our article 12 Best Zipline Adventure Parks In Puerto Rico.

-If you love paddle boarding, you can’t miss the chance of doing it in the Condado Lagoon.
+If you love paddle boarding, you can’t miss the chance to do it in the Condado Lagoon.

 The Condado Lagoon is 20 minutes away from the airport by taxi, Uber, or rental car.